 Measure and start cutting!

-The first step for our diy plyo box is to measure the panels for the plyometric box.
+The first step for building DIY plyo box is to measure the panels for the plyometric box.
 Download the free Plyometric Box Plans here for the exact measurements.
 Put marks at the measurements provided and then use a straight edge and pencil to connect the marks so you have a nice straight line to follow with your circular saw.

 After making all the cuts I had some plywood leftover that I'll be able to use on another project.